Jonas Krumrey

-Jonas Krumrey (born 25 November 2003) is a German professional footballer who plays as a goalkeeper for club Holstein Kiel.
+Jonas Krumrey (born 25 November 2003) is a German professional footballer who plays as a goalkeeper for club VfL Osnabrück on loan from Holstein Kiel.

 Career

 Krumray started his career with the youth academies of both TSV 1860 Rosenheim and Bayern Munich.
 In 2017 he went on to the Red Bull Salzburg Academy, where he played at all three levels.
 Then he became 3rd goalkeeper of FC Liefering behind Daniel Antosch and Adam Stejskal.
 In June 2021 he signed a contract with Red Bull Salzburg lasting till 2025.

 On 13 August 2021, he played his first match for FC Liefering versus SKU Amstetten. where he was part of the Starting XI.

 On 20 August 2024, Krumrey joined Danish Superliga club Lyngby on loan until the end of the 2024–25 season.

 On 1 July 2025, Krumrey signed a two-year contract with Holstein Kiel.
+On 16 June 2026, he was loaned by VfL Osnabrück.